10 Best Things to do in Sequoia National Park in One Day

 There are many stops to check out along the way, random Sequoia trees and little hikes.
 If you feel like stopping, I’d do it because the main spots on this list can sometimes get filled up by other cars.
 Enjoy this scenic drive because it really is amazing.
 When I drove it, there was a lot of snow in the area, forcing me to drive slow, but at the same time enjoy the drive way more.

-I like to think of the Sequoia scenic drive in 2 parts:
+Think of the Sequoia scenic drive in 2 parts:

 - The first one is from Kings Canyon to General Sherman’s tree area (Takes 45 minutes if there’s no stops).